-- You could continue to own the business and appoint a new director to manage it for you.
+- continue to own the business and appoint a new director to manage it on your behalf

-- You could dissolve (close) the company and sell all of its assets.
+- dissolve (close) the company and sell all of its assets

-- You could sell the business and its assets to someone else.
+- sell the business and its assets to someone else as a going concern

 If you choose to appoint a new director to manage the business on your behalf, you can continue to own the company as a shareholder.
 This will allow you to maintain overall control and receive profit distribution through dividend payments.
-You will need to pay the new director, so you need to be sure that it’s a viable option to keep the company in operation.
+You will need to pay the new director, so you be sure of the viability of this option.

 Alternatively, you can simply close or sell the business.
 Your limited company is a distinct legal entity, so you can transfer ownership or sell the business to someone else.
 You would have no further involvement once the transfer or sale is complete.

 Appointing a replacement director